When to go

-Late spring and summer are the best times to visit the Baltic States, when there’s usually enough fine weather to allow you to stroll around the cities and make significant forays into the great outdoors.
+The best time to visit Lithuania is late spring or summer, when there’s usually enough fine weather to allow you to stroll around the cities and make significant forays into the great outdoors.
 On the whole though, the only thing that’s predictable about the Baltic climate is the deep, dark winters – in all other seasons the weather can be changeable in the extreme.

 Summers are relatively short (roughly mid-June to late August), and although you may well experience a string of hot, dry days during this period, showers and chilly nights are equally likely.
 Remember to pack a waterproof jacket and warm sweater alongside your T-shirts.